JadedBanana/JadCron/README.md

 1. Go into the "venv" folder and open the file "pyvenv.cfg".
 1. Change the `home` parameter to your python directory.

 And you're done!
-Now it's ready to run.
+Now it's ready to run and you can do just that by running either `jadcron.bat` or `jadcron_background.vbs` (they are the same, but `jadcron.bat` shows the console while running).
 However, if you want the best experience, it's best used when it is run on startup in the background.
 There are some additional steps to complete before this happens:

 1. Press Windows + R to open the "Run" dialog box.
 1. Type `shell:startup` and hit Enter to open the "Startup" folder.
 1. Create a shortcut to either `jadcron.bat` or `jadcron_background.vbs` in this folder.
-  - `jadcron_background.vbs` will have the program run in the background.
-This is recommended.
-  - `jadcron.bat` will have the console up when running.
-Always.

 Now JadCron will run on startup.